Email forwarding allows you to:

 Manage Multiple Brands

-You can use it to connect multiple brands to the same inbox.
-If you handle all your consumer-facing business under retail.com and all your enterprise-level business under biz.com, you can funnel everything from both brands into the same inbox so you don’t need to have a dozen tabs open just to check your messages.
+If you handle all your consumer-facing business under retail.com and all your enterprise-level business under biz.com, you can funnel everything from both brands into the same inbox.
+This is essential if people at your company manage multiple brands.

 Manage Emails In Another Email Tool

-Sometimes, organizations use G Suite as a company hub.
-Sometimes, folks prefer to use another email tool like Outlook.
+Many organizations use G Suite as a company hub.
+And sometimes folks prefer to use another email tool like Outlook.

-If that’s the case, using forwarding lets them keep their G Suite account but see their emails in the inbox that they actually use.
+If that’s the case, using forwarding lets them keep their G Suite account while forwarding their emails to an email address connected to another tool.

 You can also use email forwarding to set up role-based email addresses like firstname.lastname@example.org, email@example.com, or firstname.lastname@example.org.

 There’s also the advantage that you can use forwarding to conceal your main inbox address.
-The only public email addresses that people can find aren’t used for any logins.
-This keeps your personal email less cluttered and more secure since fewer people will have it.
+This helps with security by protecting your logins.
+If the email you use for logins is publicly available, that’s one less step someone has to take in order to break into your accounts.
+This also keeps your personal email less cluttered since fewer people will have it.

 Catch Near Misses

 You can use email forwarding to handle misspelled names.
-If you have team members with names that are susceptible to being misspelled — Robin/Robyn, Amy/Amie/Amey, or surnames that are relatively difficult to spell, like Krzyzewski, it makes sense to set up aliases for those misspellings so that emails reach their desired recipients even if some letters are in the wrong places.
+If you have team members with names that are susceptible to being misspelled like Robin/Robyn, Amy/Amie/Amey, or surnames that are relatively difficult to spell, like Krzyzewski, it makes sense to set up aliases for those misspellings.
+Emails will reach their desired recipients even if some letters are in the wrong places.

 1: Forward Email to Another Account

-This is the option we’ve mostly been discussing: forward incoming emails to another account.
-You create a new account — firstname.lastname@example.org — then, when customers email that account, you forward incoming emails to the accounts held by actual human users.
+This is the option we’ve mostly been discussing.
+Simply forward incoming emails to another account.
+You create a new account — email@example.com — then, when customers email that account, you forward incoming emails to the accounts held by actual human users.

 Go to Settings > Forwarding and POP/IMAP and click Add a forwarding address.